 If you or someone you know in recovery is showing or discussing any of these signs, action must be taken.
 Even if a relapse prevention plan has discouraged the physical act of substance abuse thus far, more work is needed.
 You should work with a professional, or even consider moving into a sober living home.
-Sober living allows for socialization among others who are working to maintain their addiction urges, and can encourage healthy recovery.
+Sober living allows for socialization among others who are working to maintain their addiction urges, and can support healthy recovery.Contact Us Today

 Resisting relapse isn’t as easy as it sounds.
 This is particularly true for those that attempt to detox and rehabilitate without the help of professionals.
 The accountability factor that is enforced within the facility promotes the reinforcement of making sober choices moving forward.
 By utilizing a relapse prevention plan as the first, second and third line defense, the risk of relapse declines dramatically.
 However, this takes practice, education and dedication.

 Essentially, the more developed, practiced, and easily implemented a relapse plan is focused on during treatment, the better it works.
 This is why a great deal of importance is placed on lessons and training during rehab.
 The more often a routine is repeated, the more likely that it’ll become a habit.
 The goal is to make sobriety less of a choice and more of a natural way of living.
-By imposing a strong focus on a relapse prevention plan, ideally, the sober lifestyle could supersede the temptation of relapse.

 By making sure to re-enroll in a rehabilitation program, you’re capable of solidifying the process and trying again.
 Often the best course of action is to participate in a residential treatment program to resume lessons and therapy.
 After detox, it will be extremely important to adjust the measures of your relapse prevention plan.
 Seeing as though what was already included was not covering enough area, the plan can be adjusted and improved upon.

 Although coping with triggers may be more difficult, there are helpful habits to rely on when confronting them.
-In fact, incorporating them into a relapse prevention program can reduce the stress of triggers, and add to quality of life.
+In fact, incorporating them into a relapse prevention program can reduce the stress of triggers, and add to the quality of life.

 Some of the helpful hints associated with relapse prevention plans include:

 If you find yourself wondering how you can ever live a happy sober life, remember the value of a relapse prevention plan.
-If you feel as though you may be on the verge of relapse, help and support are available.
+If you feel as though you may be on the verge of drug or alcohol relapse, help and support are available.
 Reach out to rehab professionals if you’ve relapsed and don’t know what to do next.
 Updating your relapse prevention program can make a difference and encourage a healthy recovery.
 Our staff members are ready and available to ensure that you get enrolled for the type of treatment you need.